How to enjoy your garden during hay fever season, according to experts

 "Daisies and dandelions are popular additions to a lawn, but these are some of the worst culprits for high pollen," says Lucie Bradley.

-Not to mention "creeping thistle and ragwort have all been known to cause hay fever symptoms," says Laura Juniper, garden expert at Garden Buildings Direct.
+"Creeping thistle and ragwort have all been known to cause hay fever symptoms too," says Laura Juniper, garden expert at Garden Buildings Direct.

 These allow plenty of dexterity whilst still providing ample protection for all types of gardening jobs.
 They're nice and close at the wrist to keep the pollen away from the hands.

 This two-pack of gardening gloves is incredible value.
 They are latex coated, therefore aren't suitable for those with latex allergies.
-But otherwise a waterproof option.
+But otherwise they are a waterproof option.

 These vegan-friendly gloves are super lightweight and super tough.
 They come in a variety of sizes meaning a guaranteed fit which will keep your hands protected from pollen.